-This focus on analytics has helped Cleveland Clinic transform, along with the industry, from a focus on palliative care to preventative care.
+This focus on analytics has helped Cleveland Clinic transform, along with the industry, from a focus on palliative care to preventive care.
 Donovan explains: "How can we move away from just taking care of you when you show up as an individual patient in the ER or the doctor’s office, to looking at a population of patients and thinking about how to prevent people from getting sick in the first place?"

-At Cox Automotive, SAS® Viya is the glue holding the analytics organization together, says Shawn Hushman, Vice President of Decision Sciences for Cox Automotive.
-“It removes the different political debates between the source systems, so we can focus on the modelling itself, the versioning of the models and the delivery of the models.
+At Cox Automotive, SAS® Viya® is the glue holding the analytics organization together, says Shawn Hushman, Vice President of Decision Sciences for Cox Automotive.
+“It removes the different political debates between the source systems, so we can focus on the modeling itself, the versioning of the models and the delivery of the models.
 The open platform allows everyone to use their code, leverage open source opportunities, and it opens everyone up to new code bases.”